Last Updated on July 17, 2021 by Dr. Sanusi Umar, MD

 Can pumpkin seed oil treat baldness?

-A possible role for Pumpkin seed oil in hair loss has received some support based on the findings of the Pusan University study.
+A possible role for Pumpkin seed oil in hair loss has received some support based on the findings of the Busan University study.
 However, further research is needed before it can actually be regarded as an official treatment for baldness.
 It should be noted that the participants of the pumpkin oil study were diagnosed as Norwood 2 stages up to Norwood 5.
 Usually, earlier hair loss levels have a greater potential for experiencing improvements.
-This is because the follicles have not completely miniaturized.
+This is because the follicles have not been completely miniaturized.
 And it may be possible to restore their hair growth processes.

 Additional research is needed to see if pumpkin seed oil may be more effective for milder forms of hair loss than mid-stage cases.

-If I wonder how to use pumpkin seed oil for hair loss, should I consider applying it to my scalp or taking it in capsule form?
+If I wonder how to use pumpkin seed oil, should I consider applying it to my scalp or taking it in capsule form?

 If you are interested in taking pumpkin seed oil, you should do so with the intent of improving your general health.
 Although the Pusan study notes positive findings, pumpkin seed oil has yet to be officially considered a bona fide treatment for hair loss.

 Applying pumpkin seed oil directly to the scalp is not likely to produce any significant improvements in your hair loss condition without using an enhancer to improve skin penetration.
 It would be important to formulate the right balance, which would not be feasible through simple DIY approaches.

 - Cho YH, Lee SY, Jeong DW, Choi EJ, Kim YJ, Lee JG, Yi YH, Cha HS.
 Effect of pumpkin seed oil on hair growth in men with androgenetic alopecia: a randomized, double-blind, placebo-controlled trial.
 Evid Based Complement Alternat Med.
 2014;2014:549721.